This trend graph shows the popularity of sales management as a discipline and search term in the previous 12 months.

 In another research conducted by Vantage Point and the Sales Management Association, they looked into the sales management training practices of 213 companies with 25,800 sales managers.
 Here is the result.

-Companies allocating less than 25% of overall sales training budget toward management training perform around their goal.
+Businesses that allocate less than 25% of overall sales training budget toward management training perform around their goal.

 Ideal sales management system for a streamlined sales process